Key to 21st Century Space Transportation

 Developed by Concerned American Aerospace Engineers

 No NASA support will be required for the operations of the CSS freighter or space based vehicles.
-NASA’s role in space transportation will be to develop advanced concepts for the space freighters and space based vehicles needed for near earth and deep space operations.
+NASA’s role in space transportation will be to develop advanced technologies and concepts for the space freighters and space based vehicles needed for near earth and deep space operations.
 NASA, however will/or can be in charge of research space probes delivered by the CSS freighter transportation system.

 CSS Freighter Design Reference Mission